Miszel/live-scoreboard/README.md

 Candidates to be a separate scenario:
 - update is changing score by reducing goals; update result should be success
 - update time does not have impact on match order
+- when we try to start match multiple times, start time should not be changed